finix-payments/finix-flex-docs-generator/branded_markdown_docs/Payline.html.md

 credit to a bank account, or a [refund to a card](#refund-a-debit) depending on the request.

-`Transfers` can have three possible states values: PENDING, SUCCEEDED, or FAILED.
+`Transfers` can have four possible states values: PENDING, SUCCEEDED, FAILED, or CANCELED.

 - **PENDING:** Authorization on `Payment Instrument` successfully created (i.e. funds are being held), but awaiting system to batch submit the capture request